History of Ethiopia: Relations with Europe and "Prester John"

+Yeshaq I made the earliest known contact from post-Axumite Ethiopia to a European ruler.
+He sent a letter by two dignitaries to Alfonso V of Aragon, which reached the king in 1428, proposing an alliance against the Muslims that would be sealed by a dual marriage, requiring Infante Peter, Viceroy of Sicily to bring a group of artisans to Ethiopia, where he would marry Yeshaq's daughter.
+It is not clear how or if Alfonso responded to this letter, although in a letter that reached Yeshaq's successor Zara Yaqob in 1450, Alfonso wrote that he would be happy to send artisans to Ethiopia if their safe arrival could be guaranteed, for on a previous occasion a party of thirteen of his subjects travelling to Ethiopia had all perished.

-An interesting side-effect of Ethiopian Christianity was the way it intersected with a belief that had long prevailed in Europe of the existence of a Christian kingdom in the far east, whose monarch was known as Prester John.
-Originally thought to have been in the Orient, eventually the search for Prester John's mythical kingdom focused on Africa and particularly, the Christian empire in Ethiopia.
-This was first noticed when Zara Yaqob sent delegates to the Council of Florence in order to establish ties with the papacy and Western Christianity.
-They were confused when they arrived and council prelates insisted on calling their monarch Prester John, trying to explain that nowhere in Zara Yaqob's list of regnal names did that title occur.
+Zara Yaqob sent delegates to the Council of Florence in 1441 and established ties with the Holy See and Western Christianity.
+They were confused when council prelates insisted on calling their monarch "Prester John".
+They tried to explain that nowhere in Zara Yaqob's list of regnal names did that title occur.
 However, the delegates' admonitions did little to stop Europeans from referring to the monarch as their mythical Christian king, Prester John.

+He also sent a diplomatic mission to Europe (1450), asking for skilled labour.
+The mission was led by a Sicilian, Pietro Rombulo, who had previously been successful in a mission to India.
+Rombulo first visited Pope Nicholas V, but his ultimate goal was the court of Alfonso V of Aragon, who responded favourably.
+Two letters for Ethiopians in the Holy Land (from Amda Seyon and Zara Yaqob) survive in the Vatican library, referring to "the kings Ethiopia.

-Towards the close of the 15th century the Portuguese missions into Ethiopia began.
+Towards the close of the 15th century, the Portuguese missions into Ethiopia began.
 Among others engaged in this search was Pêro da Covilhã, who arrived in Ethiopia in 1490, and, believing that he had at length reached the far-famed kingdom, presented to the nəgusä nägäst of the country (Eskender at the time) a letter from his master the king of Portugal, addressed to Prester John.
 Covilhã would establish positive relations between the two states and go on to remain there for many years.
 In 1509, Empress Dowager Eleni, the underage Emperor's regent, sent an Armenian named Matthew to the king of Portugal to request his aid against the Muslims.
 In 1520, the Portuguese fleet, with Matthew on board, entered the Red Sea in compliance with this request, and an embassy from the fleet visited the Emperor, Lebna Dengel, and remained in Ethiopia for about six years.
-One of this embassy was Father Francisco Álvares, who wrote one of the earliest accounts of the country.
+One of these ambassadors was Father Francisco Álvares, who wrote one of the earliest European accounts of the country.